-A cap on General Support to Public Schools (GSPS), which limits year-to-year increases in State Aid to the rate of the State's prior year's personal income growth, was enacted in the 2011 State Budget for 2013-14 and beyond.
-Basing the aid cap on the year-to-year change in personal income growth results in large fluctuations, especially in light of the financial services sector impact on New York State incomes.
-Such variability makes both short and long term planning by the state and school districts extremely difficult and could likely lead districts to both draw down more fund balance and eliminate additional teachers and instructional programs.
+A cap on General Support to Public Schools, which limits year-to-year increases in State Aid to the rate of the State's prior year's personal income growth, was enacted in the 2011 State Budget for 2013-14 and beyond.
+A school aid cap based on year-to-year changes in personal income growth results in large fluctuations, especially in light of the volatility of the state's large financial services sector.
+Such variability makes both short and long term planning by the state and school districts extremely difficult and could lead districts to both draw down more fund balance and eliminate additional teachers and instructional programs.
 By contrast, the Medicaid Index cap uses a ten year average of the Medical Component of the CPI and provides for more consistency and predictability.
-If the provisions of the new Personal Income Growth Cap were applied retrospectively, a variable income trend line would emerge, especially when compared to the ten year average of the Medicaid Cap, as shown in Figure 8.
+If the provisions of the new Personal Income Growth Cap were applied retrospectively, a variable income trend line would emerge, especially when compared to the ten year average of the Medicaid Cap, as shown in Figure 7.7

-&lt;sup>5 Pro forma analysis of annual personal income in New York State, 1992-2011.
+7 Pro forma analysis of annual personal income in New York State, 1992-2011.

-FY 2011-12 Budget Capped
+FY 2011-12 Budget Capped Medicaid and School Aid